-What is meant by body parts insurance?
+What is body parts insurance?

 What kinds of people take out body parts insurance?

-- Athletes and other sports people
+- athletes and other sports people.

-Individuals who work as models have a career based almost entirely on appearance and could therefore lose out on significant income if a form of disability has prevented them from winning future modelling contracts.
+Body parts insurance was first heard off when fashion models began to insure their limbs.
+A model’s career is based almost entirely on appearance and they could therefore lose out on significant income if a form of disability prevented them from winning future modelling contracts.
 As a result a model may decide to insure several different parts of their body ranging from their legs, their breasts and even their smile.

-- What should I do if I wish to insure my entire body?
+What should I do if I wish to insure my entire body?

-- How do celebrities afford to take out these kinds of policies?
+How do celebrities afford to take out these kinds of policies?